FabienGreard/cnys/README.md

 ### Commands

-Start folderSync on a local folder to a local destination :
+Start cnys on a local folder to a local destination :

 `./index localWatch [source=<sourcePath>] [destination=<destinationpath>]`